vhelin/wla-dx/doc/functions.rst

-log()      The same as ANSI C90 log() log10()    The same as ANSI C90 log10() loword()   Returns the low word, bits 0-15 max()      Takes two arguments, a and b, return the bigger value min()      Takes two arguments, a and b, returns the smaller value pow()      The same as ANSI C90 pow() random()   Takes two arguments, min and max, returns a pseudo random integer like ``.DBRND`` round()    The same as ANSI C99 round() sin()      The same as ANSI C90 sin() sinh()     The same as ANSI C90 sinh() sqrt()     Returns the square root of the supplied value
+log()      The same as ANSI C90 log() log10()    The same as ANSI C90 log10() loword()   Returns the low word, bits 0-15 max()      Takes two arguments, a and b, returns the bigger value min()      Takes two arguments, a and b, returns the smaller value pow()      The same as ANSI C90 pow() random()   Takes two arguments, min and max, returns a pseudo random integer like ``.DBRND`` round()    The same as ANSI C99 round() sign()     Return 0 if the supplied value is 0, -1 if negative and 1 if positive sin()      The same as ANSI C90 sin() sinh()     The same as ANSI C90 sinh() sqrt()     Returns the square root of the supplied value